-There are few couple dynamics as frustrating and as misunderstood as passive aggressive behavior.
+There are few couple dynamics as frustrating and as misunderstood as passive-aggressive behavior.
 Passive aggressive men can be incredibly infuriating, and some of the “help” you will find online for living with a passive aggressive partner is a wee bit over the top.
 They will warn you that it is hopeless; “he will never change.”
-The best thing you can do short of leaving the relationship, is to become an expert mind reader, and set you expectations exceedingly low.
+The best thing you can do short of leaving the relationship is to become an expert mind reader and set your expectations exceedingly low.

 Wives describe how frustrated they feel when their expectations are not met.
 The passive aggressive man fawns and placates, while his spouse becomes increasingly agitated and enraged.
 “Why does he say one thing and do another?
 How on earth did he ever get this way?”

-Passive aggressive behavior is a coping strategy often found when one parent was exceptionally controlling and domineering.
+- Passive-aggressive behavior is a coping strategy often found when one parent was exceptionally controlling and domineering.
 Often this was his father.
-As a young boy, your passive aggressive husband was subjected to an endless barrage of harsh criticism and judgement.
+As a young boy, your passive aggressive husband was subjected to an endless barrage of harsh criticism and judgment.
 As a result, he was conditioned to become unusually sensitive to criticism, and he learned that his thoughts and wishes were irrelevant.
-A prickly sensitivity developed, which is one of the hallmarks of passive aggressive behavior.
+A prickly sensitivity developed, which is one of the hallmarks of passive-aggressive behavior.

-Passive aggressive behavior means you’re allergic to showing up and authentically asking for what would please you.
-Passive aggression is a posture not only towards an intimate partner… it’s a stance toward life itself.
+- Passive-aggressive behavior means you’re allergic to showing up and authentically asking for what would please you.
+Passive-aggression is a posture not only towards an intimate partner… it’s a stance toward life itself.
 Passive aggressive men are so tightly constricted by their own diminished expectations, that they sometimes find it hard to initiate any sort of pleasurable activity.
 “What you want to do is just fine, dear.”
-They’re wives can become incredibly lonely, because their husbands are forever just “going along to get along”.
+Their wives can become incredibly lonely because their husbands are forever just “going along to get along”.
 They seem completely incapable of showing up authentically with their own thoughts and feelings.

 When Your Partner is Passive Aggressive